Chen Chien-ping

+Early life and education

+Chen was born in Kaohsiung, Taiwan, on 8 April 1960.
+He was educated in the United States, where he graduated from the University of Southern California in 1987 with a Bachelor of Arts (B.A.) in financial management and then earned a Master of Business Administration (M.B.A.) from California State Polytechnic University, Pomona, in 1991.

 Career

 Chen is the CEO of Fengbao Asset Management Co.
 Ltd. He held a management role with the Ta Chong Bank, which in 2015 was acquired by Taiwan Cooperative Bank.